wightman/HeySaylor/README.md

 # HeySaylor
 Sailor Management for the Seventeenth Century

+# Version 0.4.5
+- Database modification for full CRUD operaions on Saylors table.

 ## Version 0.4.1
 - Will upload is based on presence of a probate date, not will date.